williamcai/Getting-and-Cleaning-Data/README.md

 make test data all in one
 label each variable names

+## processing data
-## Merges the training and the test sets to create one data set.
+Merges the training and the test sets to create one data set.

-## Extracts only the measurements on the mean and standard deviation for each measurement.
+Extracts only the measurements on the mean and standard deviation for each measurement.
   (This part hardcoding)

-## Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-## Output tidyData
+## Output data
+write tidyData to a local file.